Our Top Highlights in Kuching

 Kolo Mee is a pasta dish that is eaten for breakfast, lunch, or dinner.
 Egg noodles are stirred in a fish sauce and then served with thin slices of pork, some minced meat, dried onions, and then garnished with spring onions.
 A simple dish, but it was our absolute favorite!
 We ate Kolo Mee for breakfast every morning.
 And sometimes even at noon, it was that good.

 Tip: The best Kolo Mee in our opinion is at the Mee Sin Cafe.
-We received the recommendation from some locals that we met who have been eating here every weekend for the past twenty years.
+We received a recommendation from some locals that we met who have been eating here every weekend for the past twenty years.

 At the time of our trip, a large serving of Kolo Mee cost 5 RM, which is just over 1 EUR!